howar31/Trove-AHK-AutoFish/README.md

 > Auto Fish will close and reopen your backpack to reset the item rotation for porper Imagesearch.

 3. The default of auto boot throw (ABT) is off at start.
 Press **F10** to toggle on.
 > Note that you have to keep Trove window active for AHK ImageSearch.
-And AHK will use and move your mouse to throw the boot out of your backpack once if found the match image.
+And AHK will use and move your mouse to throw the boot out of your backpack once if found the match image.s

->
+4. Press **F6** to stop and terminate the whole script.

+## Troubleshooting

-> If ABT is not working correctly, you may:
+If Auto Boot Throw (ABT) is not working correctly, it should be the ImageSearch problem.
+The reasons and solutions:

->
+1. Item rotated
-> 1. Item will rotate while mouse hover on them.
-Close then reopen the backpack will set the item to default position which will match the boot.bmp
+> Item will rotate while mouse hover on them.
+You may close and reopen the backpack to reset the item rotation to default.

+2. Window resolution and ratio
-> 2. Create a new boot.bmp by yourself.
+> Everyone has different graphic setting.
+Sometimes the small resolution and ratio will cause the item image deformation.
+You may create a new boot.bmp by yourself.
 Just simply take a screenshot of the _Old Boot_.
 Note that, hover will rotate the item.
 You don't want a rotated image which will cause the ImageSearch fail.

-4. Press **F6** to stop and terminate the whole script.
+3. Ambient lighting
+> The items in backpack will be affected by enviornment lighting in Trove.
+Different lighting might cause the item images change color.
+You may simple move around to change the fishing position to solve this problem.

+Basically re-capture the screenshot of Old Boot on your computer will solve most of the ABT problem.s

 ## Hotkeys